Japanese Tree Care Techniques: What Yukitsuri & Niwaki Teach Us About Tree Care

 - Removing what doesn’t belong

-When pruning is rushed or purely cosmetic, like shearing or forcing shapes, it can erase a tree’s natural character.
-Working with growth habits instead builds:
+When pruning is rushed or purely cosmetic, such as shearing or forcing artificial shapes, it can erase a tree’s natural character.
+Working with a tree’s growth habits instead creates:

 - Layered branching